Education Consultancy for study in USA

 Applying for a course in a US University requires you to fulfill certain eligibility criteria.
 Here we discuss about the application process for a graduate course in a US University.

-The US academic year is usually divided into 4 semesters – Fall, Winter, Spring and Summer.
+The US academic year is usually divided into 4 Intakes – Fall, Winter, Spring and Summer.
 The semesters are usually 13 weeks long.
 The Fall semester starts somewhere between August and September and ends in late December or early January.
 The Spring semester starts in January and ends in May.
 The Summer semester starts in late May or early June and ends just before the Fall semester begins.

 Not all universities have a Winter semester but if they do, it is a very short semester squeezed between the Fall and the Spring semesters.
 The semesters correspond very roughly with the eponymous seasons.